Welcome to T-Word

 Most classrooms need to rely, for at least some of the time, on quality artificial lighting that complements and enhances any available daylight.
 The type, colour, and intensity of artificial light can significantly impact the classroom environment as we explored above.
 Here are some practical solutions to consider for improving your school's lighting system:

-Eight Ways to Implement Therapeutic Lighting in Classrooms:
+Eight Ways to Implement Therapeutic Lighting in School Classrooms:

 1. Conduct a Lighting Audit: Assess the current lighting situation in classrooms to identify areas for improvement.
 Consider factors such as natural light availability, types of existing fixtures, and overall light distribution.
 Include aspects such as the position of existing windows and interior design details that affect lighting, for example, glossy white flooring will reflect lighting while dark wood flooring will make a room appear darker.